 A development naming application was received from Patrick Morwood on behalf of Orrson Homes regarding the naming of a residential development at Rashee Road, Ballyclare.
-The development consisted of 12 dwellings these being a mix of detached and semi - detached.
-The development names and developer's rationale had been submitted as outlined below, with the developer's application, location map and site plan circulated.
+The development consists of 12 dwellings these being a mix of detached and semi - detached.
+The development names and developer's rationale have been submitted as outlined below, with the developer's application, location map and site plan enclosed.

-- 1 Marlborough Square The Duke of Marlborough was a driving force behind the building of a narrow gauge railway line to transport pulp from Larne directly to the paper mill at Rashee Road.
-This line and siding was invaluable in the town's prosperous paper town era in the late 1800s. - 2 Merchants Square The owners of the Ballyclare paper mills formed a union with a Blackburn businessman and called it the North of Ireland papermill company.
-These men were collectively known in 1880 as 'The Merchants' - 3 Archers Park A well-known local company 'Archers and Son' bought the papermill on Rashee Road in 1847 and established it as a thriving business.
+1 - Marlborough Square - The Duke of Marlborough was a driving force behind the building of a narrow gauge railway line to transport pulp from Larne directly to the paper mill at Rashee Road.
+This line and siding was invaluable in the town's prosperous paper town era in the late 1800s.

+2 - Merchants Square - The owners of the Ballyclare paper mills formed a union with a Blackburn businessman and called it the North of Ireland papermill company.
+These men were collectively known in 1880 as 'The Merchants'

+3 - Archers Park - A well-known local company 'Archers and Son' bought the papermill on Rashee Road in 1847 and established it as a thriving business.
 They were responsible for much of the town's commercial success in the 1850s.

-Should the Council not wish to select one of the above names; the matter would be referred back to the developer via the Building Control section for further consideration.
+Should the Council not wish to select one of the above names; the matter will be referred back to the developer via the Building Control section for further consideration.